 Up to the time of failure of the carbon steel overpack, which is assumed to take place after 35,000 years, the system remains effectively unchanged, with only slow corrosion of the overpack occuring.
-The failure time of the carbon steel overpack is determined by the corrosion rate and steel thickness.
+The failure time of the carbon steel overpack determined by the corrosion rate and steel thickness from 35,000 years

-At this point, it is assumed that all the overpacks fail and the total glass surface area, including fractures in the vitrified waste form, becomes available for dissolution.
-The dissolution rate of radionuclides is determined by the cracking factor and the alteration rate of glass.
+At this point, it is assumed that all the overpacks fail and the total including glass surface area. fractures in the vitrified waste form, becomes available for dissolution. dissolution rate radionuclides is determined by the cracking factor and the alteration rate of glass